WEC Energy Group (NYSE:WEC) Issues Q3 2021 Earnings Guidance

 WEC Energy Group (NYSE:WEC) issued an update on its third quarter 2021 earnings guidance on Wednesday morning.
 The company provided EPS guidance of $0.720-$0.740 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.850.
 The company issued revenue guidance of -.

-A number of brokerages have issued reports on WEC.
-Barclays boosted their target price on WEC Energy Group from $92.00 to $101.00 and gave the company an overweight rating in a research report on Tuesday, May 25th.
-Mizuho assumed coverage on shares of WEC Energy Group in a research note on Wednesday, April 14th.
-They issued a neutral rating and a $94.00 price target for the company.
-One research analyst has rated the stock with a sell rating, one has assigned a hold rating and five have given a buy rating to the company’s stock.
-The stock has a consensus rating of Buy and a consensus price target of $98.86.
+Separately, Barclays increased their target price on shares of WEC Energy Group from $92.00 to $101.00 and gave the stock an overweight rating in a research report on Tuesday, May 25th.
+One research analyst has rated the stock with a sell rating, one has given a hold rating and five have assigned a buy rating to the stock.
+WEC Energy Group has a consensus rating of Buy and an average price target of $98.86.

-The company also recently announced a quarterly dividend, which will be paid on Wednesday, September 1st.
-Shareholders of record on Friday, August 13th will be paid a dividend of $0.6775 per share.
-This represents a $2.71 dividend on an annualized basis and a yield of 2.81%.
-The ex-dividend date is Thursday, August 12th.
+The company also recently disclosed a quarterly dividend, which will be paid on Wednesday, September 1st.
+Shareholders of record on Friday, August 13th will be given a $0.6775 dividend.
+The ex-dividend date of this dividend is Thursday, August 12th.
+This represents a $2.71 dividend on an annualized basis and a yield of 2.80%.
 WEC Energy Group’s payout ratio is 71.50%.

-In other WEC Energy Group news, Director Ulice Payne, Jr. sold 2,400 shares of the business’s stock in a transaction dated Thursday, May 13th.
-The shares were sold at an average price of $96.43, for a total transaction of $231,432.00.
-The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
-Insiders own 0.30% of the company’s stock.
+In other news, VP Joshua M. Erickson sold 1,555 shares of the business’s stock in a transaction on Wednesday, August 11th.
+The stock was sold at an average price of $96.48, for a total transaction of $150,026.40.
+Following the completion of the sale, the vice president now owns 3,618 shares in the company, valued at $349,064.64.
+The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
+0.30% of the stock is currently owned by company insiders.

 WEC Energy Group, Inc, through its subsidiaries, provides regulated natural gas and electricity, and renewable and nonregulated renewable energy services in the United States.
 The company operates through six segments: Wisconsin, Illinois, Other States, Electric Transmission, Non-Utility Energy Infrastructure, and Corporate and Other.